puckzxz/melonbot/README.md

 # 🍉 MelonBot

-A general purpose bot with special features made specfically for the [MelonPatch](https://melonpatch.gg) community.
+A general purpose bot with special features made specifically for the [MelonPatch](https://melonpatch.gg) community.

 All the code for the bot is open source, to use it in your own server follow the steps below.